Pat Quinlan (Irish Army officer): Siege of Jadotville

 The Siege of Jadotville took place in September 1961, during the United Nations intervention in the Katanga conflict in Congo-Léopoldville, in Central Africa.

 "A" Company, 35th Battalion (UN service) of the Irish Army ONUC contingent, commanded by Quinlan, was attacked by Katanga Gendarmerie troops loyal to President Moïse Tshombe and the State of Katanga.
 Quinlan's lightly armed company was besieged in Jadotville (modern Likasi), and resisted Katangese assaults for six days.
 A relief force of Irish, Indian and Swedish troops was unsuccessful in their attempts to reach Quinlan's position.

 Quinlan's company suffered five wounded in action during the six day siege.
 On the other hand, up to 300 Katangese troops were killed, including 30 mercenaries, and an indeterminate number were wounded, with figures ranging from 300 to 1,000.
 Quinlan, however, had no access to resupply and reinforcements and, with his transport destroyed by Katanga's Fouga Magister jet, a breakout was virtually impossible.
 In the end, with his position untenable, without any clear orders or promise of assistance, having run out of ammunition and food and low on water, Quinlan accepted a second offer to surrender to the Katangese.

 Although suffering no loss of life, Quinlan's company were held as prisoners of war and hostages for approximately one month.
 The Katangese bartered the Irish soldiers for prisoners in the custody of the Congolese government.
 After being released, "A" Company were returned to their base in Elizabethville.
 Some weeks later, Quinlan found himself involved in active combat again, this time with his company in support of Swedish UN troops.
 Eventually they were reinforced with fresh troops from Ireland.
 After weeks of fighting and their six-month tour of duty now complete, "A" Company was rotated home to Ireland that December.

-In its immediate aftermath, the Irish state did not give much recognition to the battle of Jadotville, and no Irish soldier received any decoration for actions at Jadotville.
-This may have been because of a perceived shame that "A" Company had surrendered and an unwillingness to highlight political or strategic errors at higher levels by the UN mission.
-Commandant Quinlan however recommended a number of his men for the Military Medal for Gallantry (MMG), Ireland's highest award for military valour, for their actions during the battle.
+In its immediate aftermath, the Irish state did not give much recognition to the battle of Jadotville.
+Quinlan recommended a number of his men for the Military Medal for Gallantry (MMG), Ireland's highest award for military valour, for their actions during the battle, but no Irish soldier received any decoration for actions at Jadotville.
+This may have been because of a perceived shame that "A" Company had surrendered and an unwillingness to highlight political or strategic errors by the UN mission.

-Quinlan never served overseas again, and retired as a full Colonel after 40 years with the Irish Army.
+Quinlan never served overseas again, and retired as a full colonel after 40 years with the Irish Army.